 The client MAC address which identifies the host to deliver options on this page, or by entering only the MAC address, it will be added to the list of known clients for use when the Deny unknown clients option is set.

 Client MAC address can be obtained from a command prompt on most platforms.
-On UNIX-based or UNIX-work-alike operating systems including Mac OS X, typing
+On UNIX-based or UNIX-work-alike operating systems including macOS, typing

 ifconfig -awill show the MAC address for each interface.
-On Windows-based platforms,
+On Windows,

 ipconfig /allwill show the MAC address.
 The MAC address may also sometimes be found upon a sticker on the network card, or near the network jack for integrated adapters.
 For hosts on the same subnet, the MAC can be determined by pinging the IP address of the host and then running